ryancdickson/crp-staging/content/apply-for-inclusion.md

 ## Last updated: 2025-XX-XX

+The Chrome Root Program's primary commitment is to the security of Chrome's users.
+We are continuously working to improve the baseline of security on the web, and our policies, procedures, and initiatives reflect that goal.
+Every CA in the Chrome Root Store is a critical link in the chain of trust relied upon by Chrome’s billions of users.
+Any compromise or misoperation by a single CA can have cascading, detrimental effects, with harm not strictly limited to subscribers of the corresponding CA.

+Because of this significant and inherent security risk, our application process is, by necessity, exceptionally rigorous.
+This stringent approach is essential to protecting users.
+Meeting the minimum technical and audit requirements is the baseline for consideration, but it is not the end of the process.
+Successful applicants must also demonstrate a deep, long-term commitment to maintaining a robust 'security-first' culture and operational practices that measurably contribute to the web's security and resilience.
+We welcome all organizations that can demonstrate they meet this high standard.

+Google includes or removes self-signed root CA certificates in the Chrome Root Store as it deems appropriate at its sole discretion.
+The selection and ongoing inclusion of CA certificates is done to enhance the security of Chrome and promote interoperability.
+CA certificates included in the Chrome Root Store must provide value to Chrome end users that clearly exceeds the risk of their continued inclusion.

-The Chrome Root Program Policy defines the [minimum requirements](policy) that must be met by Certification Authority (CA) Owners for both initial and continued inclusion in the Chrome Root Store.
+To that end, the Chrome Root Program Policy defines the [minimum requirements](policy) that must be met by Certification Authority (CA) Owners for both initial and continued inclusion in the Chrome Root Store.
 The policy is periodically updated to further promote the Chrome Root Program's goals of [security, agility, and simplicity](moving-forward-together).
 Generally, all pending applications submitted to Google Chrome in the Common CA Database (CCADB) should adhere to the latest version of this policy, including any specific criteria for applicants.
 If an existing inclusion request doesn't meet the requirements of a revised policy or updated applicant-specific criteria, the relevant CA Owner should request a reversion of their CCADB case status to "CA Providing Data."
 This allows the CA Owner to modify their inclusion request and demonstrate sufficient alignment with the current policy and requirements.

-It is important to understand that the Chrome Root Program is continuously raising the bar to improve the baseline of security on the web.
-The Chrome Root Store is specifically curated for the benefit of Chrome users, not any other group of stakeholders.
-The default stance for any inclusion request into the Chrome Root Store is one of denial.
-Furthermore, the most likely outcome for an inclusion request from a new CA Owner (i.e., an organization not currently represented in the Chrome Root Store) is denial.
-This stringent approach is necessitated by the inherent and significant security risks and attack surface that accrues with each additional trusted entity.
-Every CA in the Root Store is a critical link in the chain of trust relied upon by Chrome’s billions of users, and any compromise or misoperation by a single CA can have cascading, detrimental effects, with harm not strictly limited to subscribers of the corresponding CA. Only organizations that offer transformative value and significant improvement to the resilience and security of the web will be accepted into the Chrome Root Store.

-Google includes or removes self-signed root CA certificates in the Chrome Root Store as it deems appropriate at its sole discretion.
-The selection and ongoing inclusion of CA certificates is done to enhance the security of Chrome and promote interoperability.
-CA certificates that do not provide a broad service to all browser users will not be added to, or may be removed from the Chrome Root Store.
-CA certificates included in the Chrome Root Store must provide value to Chrome end users that exceeds the risk of their continued inclusion.

 ### Inclusion Processing